 Now that you know water is a problem, how do you fight it?
 Well, if you take one thing from this article, remember this: water always seeks the lowest point.
 If you give your fuel time to settle in the tank, it’ll separate and the water will head to the bottom.
 Then you can usually drain the water from a plug at the base of the tank.
 It’s also important to check seals for damage and the fuel filter to see if there’s water present.

-For Construction Pros has a great, in-depth look at water in fuel from last year.
+For Construction Pros has a great, in-depth look at water in fuel.
 If you’ve got the time, give it a look.
 It’s got a lot of detailed info about fuel and some best practices for keeping your tanks clean that might save you a few bucks down the line.

 Do you have a question you’d like our shop to answer, but don’t have time to come in?
 Stop by our “Ask the Experts” page and submit a question!